Making Afro-German history visible – DW – 08/10/2023

 Mandenga Diek's property was expropriated and he lost his flourishing business.
 The Dieks survived, but the father died prematurely of a heart attack.

-The older daughter, Erika, worked as an accountant and was tolerated as long as she remained hidden in back rooms.
+The oldest daughter, Erika, worked as an accountant and was tolerated as long as she remained hidden in back rooms.

 Her younger sister, Doris, faced a harder fate: She was abducted for a few weeks to work at the Gdansk shipyard docks.
-Later, she narrowly escaped forced sterilization due to a benevolent police officer.
+Later, she narrowly escaped forced sterilization due to the help of a benevolent police officer.

 Show business as a survival strategy

-The film world was a safe place for the Black actor; the entertainment industry offered one of the last income opportunities under the Nazis.
+The film world was a safe place for the Black actor; the entertainment industry offered one of the last income opportunities under the Nazi regime.

 But the roles assigned to Brody between 1933 and 1945 were mainly in colonial propaganda films, in which he had to portray "savages," degraded to the racist image of the "primitive" African.
 If he refused, he would have been banned from his profession or imprisoned in a concentration camp.